The-SMTSci/FlexSpec1/docs/source/physics.rst

 Spot Size and Slit Selection
 ----------------------------

-In practice, the focal length drives the platescale eq: :eq:`pixelscale` and aperture drives resolution :eq:`RayleighEquation`.
+In practice, the focal length drives the platescale :eq:`pixelscale` and aperture drives resolution :eq:`RayleighEquation`.

 In general, the :index:`spot-size` is independent of the aperture, and wholly dependent on the focal length.
-Since f/ratio is a derived value -- equation eq: :eq:`pixelscale` bypasses the aperture and gives a result as a fraction of an arcsecond per micron at the focal plane:
+Since f/ratio is a derived value -- equation :eq:`pixelscale` bypasses the aperture and gives a result as a fraction of an arcsecond per micron at the focal plane:

 .. math:: \frac{206204.8}{fl\times 1000} = \frac{x^"}{1 \mu{m}}